What is 'Flat Feet' in Children and is it Something to Worry About?

-Here at The House Clinics Bristol we have started to see an increase in patients suffering with problems arising from flat feet, but is it something we should be worried about, and when exactly should we take that next step...
+Here at The House Clinics Bristol we have started to see an increase in patients suffering from problems arising from flat feet, but is it something parents should be worried about, and when exactly should they take the next step?

 Children with flat feet, also called pes planus, have a flattening of the arch during standing and walking.
 Flat foot is normal in infants and young children (up to 44% of three- to six- year- olds).
 At this age, in the absence of any associated symptoms, treatment is highly debatable.

 Flat foot usually naturally corrects itself as muscles strengthen and soft tissues stiffen.
 The height of the arch in the foot increases with age until about 9 years.
 The problem is when flat foot persists, spontaneously occurs in older children or later in life, or is associated with pain and disability.

 Flat feet can be flexible or rigid, painful, or painless and associated with a tightness of the calf muscles (Achilles tendon).
 The majority of flat feet are painless, but when pain is present it is usually during weight-bearing activities such as walking and running.
 The pain can be in the sole of the foot, the ankle, or non-specific pain all around the foot area.

 What causes flat feet?